testit-tms/adapters-java/testit-adapter-cucumber5/Readme.md

 - `ExternalId` - unique internal autotest ID (used in Test IT)
 - `Title` - autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used
 - `Description` - autotest description specified in the autotest card
+- `Labels` - labels listed in the autotest card
 - `Tags` - tags listed in the autotest card
 - `Links` - links listed in the autotest card